 The lushness and furtiveness of this region is an apparent part of all things built and falling apart.

 The clouds channel slowly through the very treetops of the bulbous Himalayan Mountains, which is replaced by thick, lowered fog in the early mornings.
 Far away homes and farmed land are visibly scattered along the mountainsides facing Manali.
 I wonder how often, if ever, the people living higher up make trips down to the village.
 And the people – I could say so much, but it doesn’t feel like it is mine to say.
 Everyone is generous, kind, and welcoming here in foothills of these gracious mountains.

 2016 – Edit

-I love reading the original entry above from when I was 21, new to travelling, and looking for ways to describe a place in ways I could relate (botany, agriculture, mountains) when everything about the place seemed very surreal.
+Ahhh – reading the original entry above from when I was 21 and new to travelling.
+Looking to describe a place in ways I could relate (botany, agriculture, mountains) when everything about the place was entirely new and surreal.